tergav17/TRASM/README.md

 - Relocation Segment: Includes segment and external relocation information.
 - Symbol Table: Contains symbols records for global and external symbols.

+All 16-bit values in the object file are little-endian unless specified otherwise.

 ## Binary Segment
 This segment is where all actual instruction and data information resides.
 When assembling, bytes emitted are sorted into either the text or data segments.
 The exception to this is the header, which occupies the first 16 bytes of the text segment.
 Despite being automatically generated, it is treated as part of the text segment.
 This header contains information critical for manipulating and executing object files.
 Fields are as follows: